Master | MSRC

 The MSRC program provides students with the opportunity to earn a master’s degree in rehabilitation counseling and to become eligible to take the national Certified Rehabilitation Counselor (CRC) examination.
 The program welcomes employees of state vocational rehabilitation (VR) agencies, non-traditional students, students with disabilities, and students who are traditionally underrepresented.

 Rehabilitation counselors assist individuals who are disabled with obtaining competitive employment and/or achieving independent living goals.
 Rehabilitation counselors have a multifaceted role that includes vocational services, case management, job development, and placement counseling.
-The Council on Rehabilitation Education (CORE) is the accrediting body for graduate level rehabilitation counseling programs.
-MSRC program is accredited by CORE.

 - Student Disability Services

 - Nonprofit Leadership

 - K-12 Special Education

 - State Vocational Rehabilitation